 A pathway for Aboriginal and Torres Strait Islander peoples to start their career in the Australian Public Service (APS).

-About the program
+The background of the program

-- permanent, full-time, entry level job
+- A permanent, full-time, entry-level job

-- competitive salary
+- a competitive salary and great benefits

-- nationally recognised certificate or diploma qualification.
+- a nationally recognised certificate or diploma qualification.

 - policy and program development

 - human resources

 Check which agencies and departments are participating in the program this year.